cMcVay/Personal-Portfolio/README.md

 Post grad, I worked as a producer for film and podcasts :headphones::memo::watch::clapper:
 But during the pandemic, I had an idea for a custom fantasy baseball website :baseball:
 I explored what it would take to build the site and started taking online courses :computer:
-What I discovered was that I had a real passion for coding :smiley: :bulb:
+I discovered was that I had a real passion for coding :smiley: :bulb: